What to look for in a caravan levelling app

 For Australian caravanners, OzLevel Caravan is the clear choice.
 It's the only app in this comparison built specifically for the caravan setup workflow — guided sequence, jockey wheel calculation, tandem axle awareness, offline-first, no App Store friction.
 The free tier outperforms every competitor on raw features.
 Pro is the best $9.99 you'll spend on your rig this year.

-The other apps are not bad — Caravan Leveller is a perfectly competent lean indicator, and Caravan Level Remote solves a real problem for two-person setups.
-But neither guides you through the full caravan setup sequence or tells you how many millimetres to wind the jockey wheel.
+The other apps are not bad — Caravan Leveller is a perfectly competent lean indicator, and Caravan Level Remote solves a real problem for iOS two-person setups.
+But neither guides you through the full caravan setup sequence, calculates jockey wheel travel, or offers a cross-platform two-device mode.
 For that, there's OzLevel.

 Frequently asked questions